nyakaspeter/Raven-Torrent/documents/api/delete.md

-# Delete Torrent By Hash
+# Delete torrent by hash

 Delete torrent by 40 characters long infohash.